Top 15 Hacks For LAZY Decluttering

 When you go to declutter an area it can be nice to put everything a bin before deciding what needs to stay and what needs to be moved to a different place in the house.

-Last time I needed to clean out my nightstand I simply put everything that wasn’t staying on my bedside table into a bin.
+The last time I needed to clean out my nightstand, I simply put everything that wasn’t staying on my bedside table into a bin.
 Then I eventually, in a lazy decluttering manner, dispersed the extra things to other locations in the house (aside from the things that were already been discarded).

 #8.
 Shoes At The Door